Current members

 Lab alumni

-Rachel Christopher (class of 2021; at right in photo) majored in environmental science and has an impressive green thumb and excellent leadership skills.
+Rachel Christopher (class of 2021; at right in photo) majored in environmental science and boasted an impressive green thumb and excellent leadership skills.
 Rachel’s passion for ecology opened up new research directions for the lab, and her love of singing and talent for baking kept the research team entertained and well-fed.